oliviodare/cv/spa.md

 ## Educación
 ### Doctorando en Filosofía (Université catholique de Louvain)
 - Aspirant FNRS (beca doctoral de 4 años).
-- Tesis: "Many Forests, Convergent Politics.
-Forest Genetics, Terrestrial Ecology, and the Environmentalist Movement in the Making of Spanish Contemporary Democracy (1943–2007)".
+- Tesis: "Politicised Sciences.
+Forest Genetics, Terrestrial Ecology, and Environmental Activism in the Making of Spanish Contemporary Democracy (1943–2003)".

 ### Máster en Historia y Filosofía de la Ciencia, Cum Laude (Utrecht University, 2020)
 - Tesis: "To be a molecular scientist.
 The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace".